thullyoufrn/thullyoufrn/README.md

   I like to develop projects and especially with teamwork.
 I've been studying frontend web development for months and I'm currently producing solutions for some <a href="https://www.frontendmentor.io/profile/thullyoufrn" target="_blank">Frontend Mentor</a> challenges.
 I'm open to joining a project or internship to gain experience with technologies and teamwork! 🙋‍♂️
 </p>
 <p>
-   I also love playing basketball 🏀 and I'am a calisthenics 🤸‍♂️ enthusiast! 😃
+   I also love playing basketball 🏀 and I'm a calisthenics 🤸‍♂️ enthusiast! 😃
 </p>

 <hr>